 Five Ways Studying the Arts Can Boost Your Career

 When students think about studying the arts, they may picture painting, acting, music or design.
-Those are important parts of the arts, but they are not the whole story.
+Those are important parts of the arts, but they’re only part of the story.

 Studying the arts can also help students build career skills that employers value in many fields.
-Creativity, communication, confidence, problem-solving, teamwork and emotional intelligence can help in jobs connected to business, health care, education, technology, public service and more.
+Creativity, communication, confidence, problem-solving, teamwork and emotional intelligence can support careers in business, health care, education, technology, public service and more.

 Through STLCC courses in studio art, design, music and theatre, students can explore creative interests while building skills that support career growth.